lezcano/geotorch/README.rst

 Using GeoTorch in your Code
 ---------------------------

 The files in `examples/copying_problem.py`_ and `examples/sequential_mnist.py`_ serve as tutorials to see how to handle the initialization and usage of GeoTorch in some real code.
 They also show how to implement Riemannian Gradient Descent and some other tricks.
+For an introduction to how the library is actually implemented, see `exmaples/parametrisations.ipynb`_.

 You may try GeoTorch installing it with